ashutoshsuthar2020/chatter/README.md

 ## 🙏 Acknowledgments

 - Socket.IO for real-time communication and scaling capabilities
-- Redis for enterprise-grade message ordering and horizontal scaling
+- NATS for enterprise-grade message ordering and horizontal scaling
 - MongoDB for reliable, scalable data storage
 - Tailwind CSS for beautiful, responsive styling
 - React team for the powerful frontend framework